comunica/comunica-feature-link-traversal/packages/actor-rdf-metadata-extract-traverse-quad-pattern/README.md

-An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all URIs in a page that match the current quad pattern and stores it inside the metadata under the `traverse` key
+An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all URIs in a page that match the current quad pattern and stores it inside the metadata under the `traverse` key.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).